garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 was born, I don't think I had the time to fully shut off from work then.
-I distinctly remember telling my father-in-law that I would be fine going back to work because if I had no control of anything otherwise.
+I distinctly remember telling my father-in-law that I would be fine going back to work because I had no control over anything otherwise.
 Having a negative attitude about going back wasn't going to get me any more time off.
-And once I was back, there's a certain simplicity in continuing with the routine.
+And once I was back, there was a certain simplicity in continuing with the routine.
 All of this is to say that I'm not sure
 I would have taken as much time if it wasn't